renetta96/renetta96.github.io/README.md

 ![](https://i.imgur.com/0iWltIZ.png) ![](https://i.imgur.com/K2QWMui.png) ![](https://i.imgur.com/XRT2qlJ.png) ![](https://i.imgur.com/z25xjsL.png) ![](https://i.imgur.com/roEIMIv.png) ![](https://i.imgur.com/vug3xtj.png)

+**In short, they are used to control how many minions of each type you want to summon.**

 There are 6 types of Tokens, each tied to a Metapis:

 - **Soldier/Mimic Token**: unlocked from the start.